Ego-Body Pose Estimation via Ego-Head Pose Estimation: Experiments

 \textbf{AMASS-Replica-Ego-Syn (ARES)} is our synthetic dataset which contains synthetic egocentric videos and ground truth motions.
 ARES contains about 15 hours of motion across 18 scenes.
 We remove 5 scenes from training as unseen scenes.
 The training dataset consists of about 1.2M frames in 13 different scenes.
 The testing dataset contains 34, 850 frames from 5 unseen scenes.

 \textbf{AMASS}~\cite{mahmood2019amass} is a large-scale motion capture dataset with about 45 hours of diverse motions.
 We split training and testing data following HuMoR~\cite{rempe2021humor}.

 \textbf{Kinpoly-MoCap}~\cite{luo2021dynamics} consists of egocentric videos captured using a head-mounted camera and corresponding 3D motions captured with motion capture devices.
-The total duration of the motion is about 80 minutes.
+The total motion is about 80 minutes long.
 Since it uses motion capture devices, the egocentric video is constrained to a single lab scene.

 \textbf{Kinpoly-RealWorld}~\cite{luo2021dynamics} contains paired egocentric videos and head poses captured using iPhone ARKit.
 Unlike Kinpoly-MoCap which is captured in a lab scene, Kinpoly-RealWorld provides in-the-wild egocentric videos.